214zzl995/subtitle-fast/README.md

    decoder yields raw Y-plane frames with timestamps.
 2. **Frame preparation** – frames are sorted into presentation order and sampled at a configurable rate so later stages only inspect the minimum number of frames required for stable detection.
-3. **Subtitle detection** – sampled frames flow into the validator crate, which scores each frame and maintains tracks of regions that look like subtitle bands.
+3. **Subtitle detection + comparison** – sampled frames flow into the validator crate, which scores each frame and keeps the best regions.
+The comparator crate then checks whether the current region matches previous ones so the CLI can decide when a subtitle line starts or ends.
-4. **OCR + authoring** – confirmed tracks are expanded into OCR regions, recognised by the configured OCR backend, and emitted as `.srt` cues (with optional JSON metadata and annotated images for debugging).
+4. **OCR + authoring** – confirmed regions are expanded, recognised by the configured OCR backend, and emitted as `.srt` cues (with optional JSON metadata and annotated images for debugging).

 Each stage consumes an async stream of frames or regions and forwards a new stream downstream.
 Backpressure is preserved,